ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *It will never rain roses: when we want to have more roses, we must plant more roses.*
+💬 *The way to get started is to quit talking and begin doing.*

-— **George Eliot**
+— **Walt Disney**

-Updated at: 2025-12-02T01:05:05Z
+Updated at: 2025-12-03T01:05:40Z